 One fun fact is that the theater has 140 alleged bullet holes in the walls and ceilings.

-In the first room, which used to be the theater’s sitting area, you will find “cages” or enclosures built toward the ceiling lining both sides of the room.
+In the first room, which used to be the theater’s sitting area, you will find “cages” or enclosures built toward the ceiling, lining both sides of the room.
 Women rented these for $20 a week.
 They would then run their businesses.

 Bird Cage Theater is also home to the longest-running poker game—eight years, five months, and three days— that you can see in the theater’s basement.